Nikolo Kotzev: Biography

+The first staged production of Nikolo Kotzev's Nostradamus was presented at the State Opera Ruse on 18 and 19 November 2016, coinciding with the 450th anniversary of Nostradamus's death.
+The production was made in collaboration with State Opera Ruse and conductor Nayden Todorov.
+The cast included Aleksandar Atanasov as Nostradamus, Zvezdi Keremidchiev as the Inquisitor, Amalia Nenova as Anne Gemelle, Björn Lodin as the Storyteller, Thomas Vikström as the Soldier/Ghost, Mehmet Kaya as King Henry II and Nora Karaivanova as Catherine de' Medici, with actor Nencho Balabanov as narrator.
+The stage director was Orlin Dyakov, the conductor was Nayden Todorov, the scenographer was Ivan Ivanov-Yoani, and Kotzev served as musical director; the production also involved the band KIKIMORA and the orchestra, chorus and ballet of State Opera Ruse.
+The production was subsequently performed in other Bulgarian cities, including Plovdiv and Sofia.

 Kotzev resumed work with Brazen Abbot in 2002, releasing Guilty as Sin in 2003.
 The line-up was mostly the same as for Bad Religion, with Lande replacing Vikström.
 Michaeli, Levén and Haugland departed Brazen Abbot to rejoin Europe.
 Temporary replacements filled in during a short tour in Bulgaria, recordings of which were released on the live album A Decade of Brazen Abbot (2004).

-My Resurrection followed in 2005, and featured four singers: Edman, Turner and new members Tony Harnell (TNT) and Erik Mårtensson and a new backing band consisting of bassist Wayne Banks (ex-Sabbat, Blaze), organist Nelko Kolarov and drummer Mattias Knutas.
+My Resurrection followed in 2005, and featured four singers: Edman, Turner and new members Tony Harnell and Erik Mårtensson, together with a new backing band consisting of bassist Wayne Banks, organist Nelko Kolarov and drummer Mattias Knutas.

-In addition to being a recording artist, Kotzev has also produced and mixed albums by other bands, such as Saxon, Molly Hatchet, Rose Tattoo and Messiah's Kiss.

-In 2011 Kotzev started a band in Sofia, Bulgaria, named Kikimora (Кикимора), which plays hard rock with Bulgarian lyrics.

-He received criticism from his former colleague Joe Lynn Turner in 2015 when he released a twentieth-anniversary compilation CD/DVD of Live And Learn material, which Turner condemned as a 'homemade bootleg.'
+In 2015, Kotzev was criticized by his former colleague Joe Lynn Turner after the release of a twentieth-anniversary compilation CD/DVD of Live and Learn material, which Turner described as a homemade bootleg.

+In 2011 Kotzev relocated back to his home country Bulgaria and founded a new band, called KIKIMORA.
+The band has released albums including Dirty Nails and For a Broken Dime.

+Kotzev has also worked on a second rock opera, Draconia, conceived for singers, rock band, orchestra and choir.